ko1nksm/sh-i18n/README.md

 #### Dollar-Single-Quotes Limitations

-sh-gettext has the unique feature of being able to use Dollar-Single-Quotes with MSGID, which is useful for including tabs and newlines in messages.
+sh-i18n has the unique feature of being able to use Dollar-Single-Quotes with MSGID, which is useful for including tabs and newlines in messages.
 However, the following Limitations are made so that shells that support Dollar-Single-Quotes and shells that do not support Dollar-Single-Quotes can be written in the same way.

 **If the first character of the MSGID is `$`, it cannot be written as `'MSGID'` or `"MSGID"`.** If the first character is `$`, you must write `$'$ is dollar'`.
 This is because shells that do not support dollar-single quoting use the leading `$` to determine whether to interpret backslash escape sequences.